cyberbiont/vscode-sidenotes/README.md

 #### storage.files.contentFileExtension

 defines file extension.
 By default it is '.md'.
-You can change it to '.markdown' or '.mdown'
+You can change it to '.markdown' or '.mdown' Be aware that is you change extension setting after you crated some files, the sidenotes made with another extension all be shown up as 'orphaned'.

 #### <!--sources.fileFormatsAllowedForTransfer (TODO)-->